 Prekshaa Journal was originally started in early 2010 by a group of youngsters from Bangalore, under the guidance of Śatāvadhāni Dr. R. Ganesh who also composed the verse that inspires the motto of Prekshaa Journal.
 Encouraged by the regular stream of quality content to its corpus and response from a discerning readership, Prekshaa was officially registered as a non-profit publishing organization in 2016.

 In the journey so far, Prekshaa Journal has published hundreds of pieces including essays, long-forms, interviews, translations, and videos in English, Sanskrit, Kannada, and Tamil featuring such stalwarts as Prof. M Hiriyanna, D.V.
-Gundappa, Dr. M Balamuralikrishna, Dr. S L Bhyrappa, and Śatāvadhāni Dr. R. Ganesh.
+Gundappa, Dr. S L Bhyrappa, Dr. S R Ramaswamy, and Śatāvadhāni Dr. R. Ganesh.

-Prekshaa is fortunate to have received financial support from many donors, the foremost of whom has been the Infosys Foundation.
+Prekshaa is fortunate to have received financial support from many donors, the foremost of whom have been Infosys Foundation and Development Foundation.

 Shashi Kiran B N holds a bachelor’s degree in Mechanical Engineering and a master's degree in Sanskrit.
 His interests include Indian aesthetics, Hindu scriptures, Sanskrit and Kannada literature, and philosophy.
 A literary aficionado, Shashi enjoys composing poetry set to classical meters in Sanskrit.
 He co-wrote a translation of Śatāvadhāni Dr. R Ganesh’s Kannada work Kavitegondu Kathe.

 Arjun Bharadwaj is an author and a translator.
 He holds a master’s degree in Engineering as well as in Sanskrit.
 He is also well-versed in Kannada, English, Greek, and German.
 Arjun is currently studying comparative aesthetics of classical Greek and Sanskrit literature.
 He enjoys composing poems and playing the carnatic flute.
 He has authored several research papers and has translated the works of Dr. SL Bhyrappa, Shatavadhani Dr. R Ganesh, A R Krishnasastri and D V Gundappa amongst others.

 Raghavendra G S is currently pursuing a PhD in Computer Science at the Indian Institute of Science.
 He is a keen student of classical literature in Sanskrit and Kannada.

 Editorial Advisory Board